rockin-robot-challenge/rsbb/README.md

 Compile as a normal ROS package in your Catkin workspace.

 **Note on Virtual Machines**:
-If running in a VM, I've encountered a problem where the machine must have 2 CPU cores available, otherwise RSBB won't build correctly.
+If running in a VM, I've encountered a problem where the machine must have at least 2 CPU cores available, otherwise RSBB won't build correctly.
 Also, you might have network connectivity issues when running inside a VM.

 ## Network Setup